SC officer used stun gun on teenage student. Now, a lawmaker is calling for reforms.

 But the programs have not come without controversy.

-That resulted in the Legislature passing a law in 2018 that stopped the practice of officers charging students with "disturbing schools," had become a catch-all that critics said criminalized youthful behavior.
+That resulted in the Legislature passing a law in 2018 that stopped the practice of officers charging students with "disturbing schools," which had become a catchall that critics said criminalized youthful behavior.

 Under the change, only students who have been expelled or suspended and return to campus to cause trouble could be charged with the misdemeanor.